 I'm a computer scientist living in Copenhagen, Denmark.
-I used to be a reseacher at the Technical University of Denmark, and earlier at Heriot-Watt "University" and DIKU (University of Copenhagen, Denmark).
-In the summer of 2006 I left academia in favor of a developer position at an IT startup in Copenhagen, where I do cool things that I can't talk much about.
+I used to be a reseacher at the Technical University of Denmark, and earlier at Heriot-Watt University and DIKU (University of Copenhagen, Denmark).
+In the summer of 2006 I left academia in favor of a developer position at Octoshape which was later acquired by Akamai.

 I used to be about the last person on earth not to have a blog, but now even I have one.